PanuGr/mikegeorgiou/README.md

 - services
 - contact
 - games (Javascript creates for each game)
-- privacy.md
-- robots.txt
+- privacy
 - netlify.toml (config file)
-- game1.md (file for each game)
+- games/ (folder for each game file.md)
-- games.json
 - 404.html
+- img/ (folder for local images)
+Shared functionality among all pages:
+- site.json
+- style.css
+- app.js

 ## Games
 **To add a new game:**